jlian/gloomhaven-scenario-tracking/README.md

 ## Track a new scenario

-1. Use the tool https://dmungin.github.io/gloomhaven-scenario-tree-ng/ to update the scenario you just did
+1. Use [Gloomhaven Scenario Tree](https://dmungin.github.io/gloomhaven-scenario-tree-ng/) to update the scenario you just did

 1. Click the arrows button at the top right ↑↓

 1. Copy the content in the box

-1. Lint the content using https://jsonlint.com
+1. Lint the content using [JSONLint](https://jsonlint.com)

 1. Update [data.json](https://github.com/jlian/gloomhaven-scenario-tracking/blob/master/data.json) with the new data